 There are two parts to keeping your record:

-- Research Skills Programme and Researcher Development Record Log book to record attendance and completion of units within the department's Research Skills Programme
+• Research Skills Programme Moodle page to record attendance and completion of units within the department's Research Skills Programme

-- Research Skills tally sheet for other activities such as committees, forums, undergraduate supervisions
+• Researcher Development tally sheet for other activities such as committees, forums, Teaching Framework activities (CPGS and PhD students only)

 Research Skills Programme and Researcher Development Record Log book

-Please note that the RD Log book currently only exists in a virtual form.
+Please note that the RD Log 'book' exists in a virtual form.
 You will be able to log any completed sessions via the RSP Moodle page (link below).
 Here you will also find the most up-to-date list of RSP units available to pick up, including a link to the university's RD programme and the Wednesday seminars page.

 Enrol for units via Moodle